lennyleadership/FenXiHuaXue_handbook/content/docs/03 Mass Spec GC-MS/Part 2 Application/03_Troubleshooting_I.md

 Ghost Peaks
 |Possible Cause | Solution
 |:-------------:|:---------
-|Contammination of the injector or column | Clean the injector and liner.
+|Contamination of the injector or column | Clean the injector and liner.
 Solvent rinse the column